Edinho (footballer, born 1970)

-Edson Cholbi do Nascimento (born 27 August 1970), commonly known as Edinho, is a Brazilian football coach and former player who played as a goalkeeper.
+Edson Cholbi do Nascimento (born 27 August 1970), commonly known as Edinho, is a Brazilian football manager and former player who played as a goalkeeper.
+He is a son of Pelé.

 Playing career

 Edinho played for four clubs, Santos, Portuguesa Santista, São Caetano and Ponte Preta before retiring from professional football in 1999, at the age of 29.
+He scored 7 career goals as a goalkeeper, scoring all of them while at Santos.

 His greatest achievement was playing in the Santos side that finished runner-up in the Série A in 1995.

 Post-playing career

 Edinho was hired as Santos' goalkeeping coach on 9 February 2007.
 Until 2015, he was the team's assistant coach.

 On 13 April 2015, Edinho was announced as manager of Mogi Mirim, but was dismissed on 31 May.
 He was named in charge of Água Santa on 27 May 2016, but resigned on 19 September.

 On 14 October 2016, Edinho took over his father's hometown club Tricordiano for the ensuing campaign, but was relieved from his duties the following 8 February, after only two official matches.

 On 1 November 2019, Edinho returned to Santos as a development coordinator.
 In October of the following year, he was named manager of the under-23s.

 In 2021, Edinho arrived at Londrina to coach the under-20 team.
 He was an interim head coach of the first team in 2022, after the dismissal of Vinícius Eutrópio, and was permanently appointed head coach ahead of the 2023 season.
 On 5 February 2023, however, he resigned after only one win in seven matches.